 10. Have a Chit Chat With Your Plants

 Sound waves created by talking can produce subtle vibrations that could potentially stimulate plant tissues.
 Some studies have suggested that gentle vibrations or exposure to certain frequencies of sound may promote growth and root development in plants.
-Read the article 'Who Said Plants Don’t Have Feelings?' to know how plants also have the ability to express themselves.
+Read the article 'Who Said Plants Don’t Have Feelings?' to know how plants also can express themselves.

 Talking to your plants can be part of a nurturing routine, and the act of engaging with your plants regularly may contribute to their overall care.
 Providing consistent attention, proper watering, and care is more critical to a plant's growth and well-being than the actual words spoken.